anon3173/KUnit/README.md

 ├── Participants_Response              # Contains qualitative response from user study participants └── RQ2-Results                        # Contains results of comparing KUnit with DeepDiagnosis
 ```
+# Benchmark_Empirical_Evaluation
+Each buggy program is stored in folder named after the StackOverflow post handle and GitHub repository name corresponding to it.
+Each folder also contains the data and model stages separted in different files used evaluating KUnit.